 A bachelor's degree at PLU requires a minimum of 128 credits.
 In order to graduate in four years, you must complete an average of 32 credits per year.
-Entering first year students can easily meet this requirement by completing at least 12 credits fall semester, four credits in Jterm, and 16 credits in the spring.
+Entering first year students can meet this requirement by completing at least 12 credits fall semester, four credits in Jterm, and 16 credits in the spring.
 Even if you never enroll for another Jterm, completing 16 credits per semester will get you to the required 128 credits.
 Our financial aid policies are designed to facilitate graduation in four years.

 Why four years?
-Considering the cost of paying an additional year of tuition and living expenses, possibly incurring more student loan debt, and the loss of a year's salary, staying on track and graduating in four years makes sense.
+Considering the cost of paying an additional year of tuition and living expenses, possibly incurring more student loan debt, and the loss of a year's salary, staying on track and graduating in four years simply makes good sense from a financial perspective.